Presentation and Communication Skills for Professionals

 5. Be grounded

 Charismatic leaders are not easily swayed or pushed about.
 They stand their ground.
 The same is true for speakers.
 Plant your feet.
 Imagine that you’re rooted to the earth and that its strength flows through you.
+(This doesn’t mean, by the way, that you can’t move around.
+Just be sure you move with a purpose.)

 6. Care

 Don’t try to be impressive.
 And don’t worry about your image.
 Be concerned about the people in your audience and their hopes and needs.
-Help them solve their problems, achieve their goals, or fulfill their dream — and your image will take care of itself.
+Help them solve their problems, achieve their goals, or fulfill their dreams — and your image will take care of itself.

 See also "How Leaders Speak."